Alkene: Addition to the unsaturated bonds

 Bromine test is used to test the saturation of hydrocarbons.
 The bromine test can also be used as an indication of the degree of unsaturation for unsaturated hydrocarbons.
 Bromine number is defined as gram of bromine able to react with 100g of product.
-Similar as hydrogenation, the halogenation of bromine is also depend on the number of π bond.
-A higher bromine number indicates higher degree of unsaturation.

 The π bonds of alkenes hydrocarbons are also susceptible to hydration.
-The reaction usually involves strong acid as catalyst.
+The reaction usually requires strong acid as catalyst.
 The first step in hydration often involves formation of a carbocation.
 The net result of the reaction will be an alcohol.
 The reaction equation for hydration of ethylene is: